delegate365/GovernanceToolkit365/API-provision-team.md

 **Note:** If the *templateId* is omitted or empty, the new team will be a team with the standard (empty) Teams template.
 At least one *ownerUPN* email must be provided.
 If you do not want to add any members in this step, provide an empty array: *"memberUPNs": []*.
 If no visibility is set, the Team will become a private group.
 The *classification* can be an empty string "" or can be omitted.

 The **more** key can be provided to store additional custom data.
-This key can contain up to 4000 characters in the classic key/value pairs as shown above.
+This key can contain up to 4000 characters in the classic key/value pairs shown above.
+This data is stored in the GT365 storage as a json object.
+If omitted, this field contains an empty {} expression.

 ## Specifications